-(B) In 2015 and subsequent model years, a manufacturer that achieves fleet average NMOG+NOx values lower than the fleet average NMOG+NOx requirement for the corresponding model year shall receive credits in units of g/mi NMOG + NOx.
-A manufacturer with 2015 and subsequent model year fleet average NMOG+NOx values greater than the fleet average requirement for the corresponding model year shall receive debits in units of g/mi NMOG + NOx equal to the amount of negative credits determined by the aforementioned equation.
+(B) In 2015 through 2025 model years, a manufacturer that achieves fleet average NMOG+NOx values lower than the fleet average NMOG+NOx requirement for the corresponding model year shall receive credits in units of g/mi NMOG + NOx.
+A manufacturer with 2015 through 2025 model year fleet average NMOG+NOx values greater than the fleet average requirement for the corresponding model year shall receive debits in units of g/mi NMOG + NOx equal to the amount of negative credits determined by the aforementioned equation.
 The total g/mi NMOG+NOx credits or debits earned for PCs and LDTs 0-3750 lbs.
 LVW, and for LDTs 3751 lbs.
 LVW - 8500 lbs.
 GVWR and for MDPVs shall be summed together.
 The resulting amount shall constitute the g/mi NMOG+NOx credits or debits accrued by the manufacturer for the model year.

 (2) Calculation of NMOG+NOx Credits and Debits for Medium-Duty Vehicles Other than MDPVs.